Tutorial

 }

-if ( isset( $opts['remove-note'] ) ) {
+$opts['remove-note'] ) ) {

-die( "Removed note.\n" );
+"Removed note.\n" );

 }

-$bottles = R::find( 'whisky' );
+$bottles R::find'whisky' );

-if ( !count( $bottles ) ) die( "The cellar is empty!\n" );
+count$bottles ) ) die( "The cellar is empty!\n" );

-foreach( $bottles as $b ) {
+$bottles as $b ) {

 }